-- (3) In paragraphs (1) and (2) a "relevant prohibition" means any prohibition imposed by- - (a) regulation 9(2) (confidential information), - (b) Part 3 (Finance), - (c) Part 5 (Trade), or - (d) a condition of a Treasury licence or a trade licence.
+(3) In this regulation a "relevant prohibition" means any prohibition imposed by-

+- (a) regulation 9(2) (confidential information), - (b) Part 3 (Finance), - (c) Part 5 (Trade), or - (d) a condition of a Treasury licence or a trade licence.

 (4) A United Kingdom person may comply, or fail to comply, with a relevant requirement by conduct wholly or partly outside the United Kingdom.